-Casteism or Jatiwad is a practice in which a sense of superiority towards own caste is prevailed and members of other caste are seen with hatred.
+Casteism or Jatiwad is a practice in which a sense of superiority towards own caste prevails and members of other castes are seen with hatred.

 Casteism, basically, means prejudice or discrimination against a person or community on the grounds of caste.
 It also includes any kind of exploitation of a group or community based on its caste.

 Casteism is a bad practice of considering one caste superior to another caste.

 A great thinker Chandan Singh Virat has termed casteism – “A serious mental depravity that negatively affects a person how he feels, the way he thinks and acts over another caste or community“.

 Origins of Caste System